-As a senior software developer, architect and technical team leader I draw from 30 years’ experience in the IT business.
+As a senior software developer, architect and technical team leader, I draw from 30 years of experience in the IT business.
 I always focus on the client’s needs and the system’s intended function.
-Part taking, objective thinking and discussion is a crucial part of developing software.
+Part-taking, objective thinking and discussion are crucial parts of developing software.

 Over the years, I’ve collected a large skill set and extensive experience in developing all kinds of software, both large and small.
-I’ve worked with many different tools and techniques, among which I favour Delphi and PostgreSQL although I am comfortable with many.
+I’ve worked with many tools and techniques, among which I favour Delphi and PostgreSQL, although I am comfortable with many.

 I am still and ever hungry for new things, new experiences, challenges and new relationships.
 I’m still trying to figure out what to do when I grow up.